nikminer/Top-Down-Shooter-Academy-ML-Agent/README.md

 # Top-Down-Shooter-Academy-ML-Agent

-This is my attempt to make a Top Down shooter as part of my graduation thesis
+This is my attempt to make a Top Down Shooter using Neural Networks as artificial intelligence  as part of my graduation thesis